Voices from Ireland

 The theme Voices from Ireland will first and foremost present a handful of young authors from the Emerald Isle.
 The fair visitors will get to know writers like Sara Baume, Eimear McBride, Mike McCormack and Sally Rooney.
 And on top of everything: Merlin Holland, grandson of Oscar Wilde, will tell us more about his famous grandfather.

 The Voices from Ireland theme includes the following seminars.
-Also, don’t miss out on the Literature Island stand (C02:11) to take part of more Irish literature during the Book Fair.
+Also, don’t miss out on the Literature Ireland stand (C02:11) to take part of more Irish literature during the Book Fair.

 Voices from Ireland: The Irish novel